-25. Are Income Taxes Withheld From My Distribution?
+26. Are Income Taxes Withheld From My Distribution?

-Distributions and withdrawals from the Plan are subject to federal income tax withholding (and may be subject to State withholding), although the specific withholding rules depend upon whether the distribution is an "eligible rollover distribution."
+Distributions and withdrawals from the Plan are subject to federal income tax withholding (and may be subject to state withholding), although the specific withholding rules depend upon whether the distribution is an "eligible rollover distribution."
 Generally, all taxable distributions or withdrawals from the Plan are "eligible rollover distributions" except:

-- Amounts that you are required to receive because you have reached age 701⁄2 (required minimum distributions, or RMDs); and - Hardship distributions.
+- Amounts that you are required to receive because you have reached age 701⁄2 (required minimum distributions); and - Hardship distributions.

-Eligible rollover distributions are subject to a 20% federal income tax withholding.
-This means that 20% of the amount payable to you will be withheld by the Trustee and paid to the IRS as income tax withheld; you will receive the remaining 80%.
+Eligible rollover distributions are subject to a mandatory twenty percent (20%) federal income tax withholding.
+This means that twenty percent (20%) of the amount payable to you will be withheld by the Trustee and paid to the IRS as income tax withheld; you will receive the remaining eighty percent (80%).
 However, you may elect to have all or part of an eligible rollover distribution paid directly to an IRA or other eligible retirement plan.
 In that case, the amount paid directly to the IRA or other eligible plan will not be subject to withholding.

-26. What Is The Current Tax Advantage Of The Plan?
+27. What Are The Tax Advantages Of The Plan?